 Verify that emails about this change are sent to all enterprise admin users and aEntUser1.

 Enterprise tenant admin can assign an enterprise admin user role to an OAGi developer.
+(Not performed as same above)

 Requirement document reference: Section 5.3.2